tgc-bot/FourAcesContracts/Membership.md

 ### Poker Rake

-33. The Casino has the authority to enforce a rake within any poker game in the Casino.
+34. The Casino has the authority to enforce a rake within any poker game in the Casino.

-34. Rakes are a scaled commission fee, taken to support the wages, staff and costs incurred by running this Casino.
+35. Rakes are a scaled commission fee, taken to support the wages, staff and costs incurred by running this Casino.

-35. The rake is set at a value of 10% of the pot.
-The rake is taken by Management into the Casino’s vault at the end of all rounds of a poker game.
+36. The rake is set at a value of 10% of the pot.
+The rake is taken into the Casino’s vault at the end of all rounds of a poker game.

     39. The percentage value of the rake may be changed/altered by this contract under certain conditions – but must not exceed 15% under any circumstances.

-    40. The rake may be decreased to 5%, or 7.5% - to the Owner’s discretion.
+    40. The rake may be altered by other clauses within these Terms.

-    41. The rake is decreased to 0% for the Casino and may be similarly waivered for the Owner.
+    41. In the case of any player going all-in, the rake is set to 15%.

-    42. In the case of an all-in bet, the rake is set to 15%.
+    42. The Casino may take a minimum rake of 25 chips, regardless of any rounding of any percentages.

 ## Blackjack

-36. The player may bet any reasonable amount, with a minimum of 50, and no more than 1000
+37. The player may bet any reasonable amount, with a minimum of 50, and no more than 1000

-37. If a player receives two cards of the same value, they may split their cards into two hands.
+38. If a player receives two cards of the same value, they may split their cards into two hands.

     1. The player must then match their current bet for their